igmmgi/EegFun.jl/docs/src/demos/rereference.md

 This demo demonstrates applying different re-referencing schemes to EEG data.

-This demo demonstrates applying different re-referencing schemes to EEG data.

 ### What is Re-referencing?

 Re-referencing changes the voltage baseline by subtracting a reference signal from all electrodes.
 Since EEG measures potential differences, the choice of reference affects: